Carrier screening or diagnostic testing for familial dysautonomia for individuals of Ashkenazi Jewish descent.

 - Unacceptable Conditions

-Characteristics: Debilitating disease of gastrointestinal dysfunction, vomiting and autonomic crises, recurrent pneumonia, altered sensitivity to pain and temperature, scoliosis, and cardiovascular instability.
-Other characteristics include infantile hypotonia, a broad-based ataxic gait that deteriorates, and decreased life expectancy.
+Characteristics: Familial dysautonomia is a debilitating disease caused by abnormal development and survival of sensory, sympathetic and parasympathetic neurons.
+Symptoms include gastrointestinal dysfunction, vomiting and autonomic crises, recurrent pneumonia, altered sensitivity to pain and temperature, scoliosis, and cardiovascular instability.
+Other characteristics include infantile hypotonia, deteriorating wide-based ataxic gait, and decreased life expectancy.

 Inheritance: Autosomal recessive.